Report on surveys of the Princess Charlotte sector of the Great Barrier Reef

 Table 1: Overview of results obtained from manta tow surveys of reefs in the Princess Charlotte sector

-As part of the Long Term Monitoring Program (LTMP), manta tow surveys of hard coral cover and the abundance of the coral feeding crown-of-thorns starfish (COTS), Acanthaster cf. solaris* were completed on eight reefs in the Princess Charlotte Bay sector of the Great Barrier Reef (GBR).
+As part of the Long Term Monitoring Program (LTMP), manta tow surveys of hard coral cover and the abundance of the coral feeding crown-of-thorns starfish (COTS), Acanthaster cf. solaris* were completed on nine reefs in the Princess Charlotte Bay sector of the Great Barrier Reef (GBR).
 Preliminary results of the manta tow surveys are presented in Tables 1 and 2.
 The overall median hard coral cover for the sector was moderate (10 to 30%) and was unchanged since last surveyed in 2017 (Table 1).
-Median reef-wide hard coral cover was moderate (10 to 30%) on seven reefs and low (0 to 10%) on the remaining reef (Table 2).
+Median reef-wide hard coral cover was moderate (10 to 30%) on eight reefs and low (0 to 10%) on the remaining reef (Table 2).
 Five reefs were previously surveyed in 2017, and hard coral cover remained stable on three reefs and declined on two reefs (Table 2).
 Low numbers of COTS were recorded at two reefs (Table 2).
 Declines in hard coral cover were likely due to low numbers of COTS, cyclone activity or exposure to high sea surface temperatures since the last survey.

 Scuba surveys of fixed transects recorded low levels of coral bleaching, likely to be caused by exposure to above-average sea temperatures in December 2018.